What is an FX forward curve?

 What does the FX forward curve represent?

-Unlike an interest rate forward curve, which can be interpreted as the market’s expectations for future LIBOR settings, an FX forward curve denotes FX forward pricing for all the corresponding future dates agreed today.
+Unlike an interest rate forward curve, which can be interpreted as the market’s expectations for future SOFR, SONIA, or EURIBOR settings, an FX forward curve denotes FX forward pricing for all the corresponding future dates agreed today.
 FX forward pricing is calculated based on the spot rate and the interest rate differentials between the two currencies for the tenor of the forward.
 It does not include any market sentiments or forecasts of where future exchange rates will be.
 It is simply an arithmetic calculation.

 How is an FX forward curve constructed?

 The main component of forward pricing is the interest rate differential between the two currencies, which is added to the pricing such that there cannot be any arbitrage, no matter which currency you hold.

 Let’s assume you are planning to sell EUR in 12 months receiving USD in return.
 The forward pricing for such a transaction ensures that there is no arbitrage between the following two scenarios: (i) exchanging the EUR into USD today and holding the USD for 12 months, or (ii) holding the EUR for 12 months and converting it into USD in 12 months’ time.